soldatov-s/go-gpss/Readme.md

 # Example 3
 Small cafeteria with one barista and cook.
 Random client go to cafeteria every 18 minutes with deviation 6 minutes.
-Cashier spends for each client 5 minutes with deviation 3 minutes. Сlient can request coffee/tea and/or burger/cake (one or two positions in order).
+Cashier spends for each client 5 minutes with deviation 3 minutes. Сlient can request coffee/tea and/or burger/piece of cake (one or two positions in order).
 Barista spends 5 minutes with deviation 2 minutes for one order.
 Cook spends 10 minutes with deviation 5 minutes for one order.
-How many people will be served in a cafe?
+How many people can be served in a cafe?
 How many people will be in queue?

 ```Golang
 p := NewPipeline("Cafe Simulation", false)